energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :math:`2820/24\cdot0.23/0.114\approx236.7`\ \ [:math:`MW_p`/km\ \ :math:`^2`]=\ \ :math:`0.2367`
    [:math:`GW_p`/km\ \ :math:`^2`].

 ..
-[13]
+[12]
-   NEOS Server is an Internet-based client-server application that provides free access to a library of optimization solvers, statistics are available at: https://neos-server.org/neos/report.html, consulted the 27/01/2021.
+   NEOS Server is an Internet-based client-server application that provides free access to a library of optimization solvers.
+Statistics are available at: https://neos-server.org/neos/report.html, consulted the 27/01/2021.